wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 as an entry point for accessing the main memory.
 The memory controller object is derived from `class Component`, meaning that it can be instanciated in the configuration file, and connected to the upper level components.

+The controller object also serves as an upper level container to other memory related components.
+These related components are loaded into three subcomponent slots.
+The first slot, `backend`, stores a reference to the memory backend that implements the timing of the main memory.
+The second slot, `backendConvertor`, stores a reference to the backend convertor object that is responsible for translating between memory hierarchy's event type and the backend's event type.
+The last slot, `cpulink`, stores a reference to the memory link object (which can be either a direct link, or a network-on-chip endpoint) that the controller objects communicate with upper level components in the hierarchy.